TheAirship/LoggrJack/README.md

 * Export a summary of authentication activity from a log file, including:
   * The top 10 source IPv4 and IPv6 addresses seen in the log
   * A list of IP addresses that do not geolocate to the user's current region
-  * A per-user summary of authentication activity, including the number of times they authenticated, and their geolocation
+  * A per-user summary of authentication activity, including the number of times they authenticated and their geolocation
 * Export a line-by-line analysis of activity from the log in chronological order, with geolocation applied
 * Filter analysis to a specific user, IP address, country, or domain
 * Query the Have I Been Pwned API for the Pwned status of each email address